Engee documentation

 Out[0]:

-Threshold provides a value for every single place where the signal exceeds a given value, which is not quite the same as peak detection.
+The threshold provides a value for each individual location where the signal exceeds a preset value, which is not exactly the same as peak detection.
 Fortunately, Julia has a package (always check if Julia has packages for what you need.
-It is very likely that you can find a package that will make your job easier) for peak detection, called Findpeaks.
+It is very likely that you will be able to find a package that will make your work easier) for detecting peaks, called Findpeaks.

-To get started, you will need to import the Findpeaks package.
+First, you need to import the Findpeaks package.

 In [ ]: